 Out of stock

-A large ornamental tree for parks or large lawns.
+Landscape use: Hedge, wildlife habitat.
+A large ornamental shrub for parks or large lawns.
 Good selection for growing in wet soils either in low spots or near water.